Back to Blog

 Tropical vs Sidereal Dates: Complete Comparison

-Here's where your Sun falls in each system, based on typical date ranges:
+Here's where your Sun falls in each system, using the Synthesis engine's true sidereal boundaries (unequal constellations, including Ophiuchus):

 Wait—What's Ophiuchus?